Arata-Stuffs/vendor_xiaomi_dolby/README.md

-Copyright (C) 2024 - The AfterlifeOS Project
+Copyright (C) 2024 - The Arata-Stuffs Project

-# Proprietary-files for AfterEcho
+# Proprietary-files for XiaomiDolby